Military enrolment in German-occupied Poland

-From Nazi Germany's invasion of Poland in 1939, the Wehrmacht recruited from Poland's 2.2% ethnic German minority, while it did not enlist ethnic Poles on racist grounds.
-When Germany began losing the war 1943, the Wehrmacht forcibly conscripted ethnic Poles, who were commanded with racist policies against them.
+After Nazi Germany's invasion of Poland in 1939, the Wehrmacht, or German armed forces, recruited members from Poland's 2.2% ethnic-German minority, but did not enlist ethnic Poles on racist grounds.
+When Germany began losing the war in 1943, the Wehrmacht forcibly conscripted ethnic Poles, who were commanded with racist policies against them.

-Nazi Germany defined Poland's ethnic German minority as racially superior Volksdeutche and ethnic Poles as subhuman.
-In addition to murdering 3 million Polish Jews in the Shoah, Germany carried out genocide against the ethnic Poles; at least 1.9 million were murdered, especially those in influential and leadership roles, while the rest were exploited for their labour, including in the military.
+Nazi Germany regarded Poland's ethnic-German minority as racially superior Volksdeutsche, and ethnic Poles as subhuman.
+In addition to murdering 3 million Polish Jews in the Shoah, Germany carried out genocide against the ethnic Poles; at least 1.9 million were murdered, especially those in influential and leadership roles, while the rest were exploited for their labor, including in the military.

-The Wehrmacht High Command did not trust the ethnic Poles under their command, who when taken prisoner-of-war by the Allies had a tendency to sign up with the Polish Army in exile.
-Nearly 90,000 Poles forcibly conscripted into the Wehrmacht then fought against Nazi Germany in the Polish Armed Forces in the West.
-By Victory Day in 1945, nearly a third of the Polish soldiers in the West had formerly served in the German military.
+The Wehrmacht High Command did not trust the ethnic Poles under their command, who, when taken prisoner by the Allies, tended to enlist in the Polish Army in exile.
+Nearly 90,000 Poles forcibly conscripted into the Wehrmacht subsequently fought against Nazi Germany in the Polish Armed Forces in the West.
+By Victory Day 1945, nearly a third of the Polish soldiers in the West had formerly served in the German military.
 On the Eastern Front, prisoner-of-war camps for Wehrmacht soldiers were a substantial recruitment pool for the Polish Armed Forces in the East.

-The term "grandfather in the Wehrmacht" became a slur in Poland.
-Having served in the German military or being a descendant of such individuals has led in Poland to repression, discrimination, and ostracization.
-Even in the 21st century, such people are often seen as not being an integral part the Polish national community.
+The term "grandfather in the Wehrmacht" has become a slur in Poland.
+Having served in the German military or being a descendant of such an individual has led in Poland to repression, discrimination, and ostracization.
+Even in the 21st century, such persons are often seen as not being an integral part of the Polish national community.

 Estimates

-Some Polish citizens of diverse ethnicities served in the Wehrmacht and the Waffen-SS, in particular in parts of Poland annexed by Germany such as Upper Silesia and Pomerania.
+Some Polish citizens of diverse ethnicities served in the Wehrmacht and the Waffen-SS, in particular in parts of Poland annexed by Germany such as Upper Silesia.
 Service in the German military was universal in nature in these areas, however, assessing the number of ethnic Poles involved is difficult due to the fluidity of national identity.
-At the low end, Polish estimates often place the number of native Poles at 250,000.
+At the low end, Polish estimates often place the number of native Poles who served at 250,000.
 Ryszard Kaczmarek of the University of Silesia in Katowice produced a conservative estimate of at least 295,000 based on documentary evidence; however, he considers this very low and is inclined to assume category III Volksliste were mobilized as much as males in the Old Reich, which leads to a maximum estimate of 500,000.
 Early 1944 estimates by the Polish underground are similar, at 400,000-450,000 Poles from Reichsgau Danzig-West Prussia and Silesia.

 German authorities assumed those classified as category III Volksliste were in fact mostly ethnically Polish, and marked their military documents with "Pole".